 “Then what happens to Sa’adatu?” he asks after my younger sister, the youngest child in my family.

 “Whatever is happening now really does not affect her.
 She may be able to get an education after they’re done, if she decides or she might just be married off just as I would be by tomorrow”, I say beginning to lift myself off of the ground.

-“We had better started heading back to the village before my mother begins to worry” I say.
+“We had better start heading back to the village before my mother begins to worry,” I say.